HaythamLhash/forage-midas/README.md

 # forage-midas

+## Overview

-> Project repository for the **JPMC Advanced Software Engineering Forage program**
+This repository contains the implementation for the **JPMC Advanced Software Engineering – MIDAS** project.
-> Forked from the official starter: *vagabond-systems/forage-midas*
+It is based on the official Forage starter project and implements a backend service using Java and Spring Boot.

+The project simulates components commonly found in financial systems and is intended to demonstrate backend development, configuration, and testing practices.

 ---

-## 🧠 About
+## Project Objectives

-This project implements the **MIDAS Core Simulation** as part of the **JPMC Advanced Software Engineering** virtual experience.

-It simulates backend services commonly found in financial systems and is built using **Java** and **Spring Boot**.
+- Implement a backend service following enterprise-style architecture
+- Apply Java and Spring Boot in a real-world style project
+- Complete the technical requirements of the JPMC Forage program
+- Demonstrate clean structure, configuration, and build practices

 ---

-## 🎯 Project Goals

-- Implement a backend service based on a real-world finance use case
-- Demonstrate software engineering best practices
-- Complete the required Forage program tasks
+## Technologies Used

+- Java (JDK 11+)
-- Gain experience with Java, Maven, and Spring Boot
+- Spring Boot
+- Maven
+- YAML configuration
+- Git

 ---

-## 🚀 Features

-- Java-based backend application
-- Spring Boot framework
-- Maven build system
-- Configurable via `application.yml`
-- Designed for extensibility and testing

----

-## 🛠 Prerequisites
+## Prerequisites

-Make sure the following are installed:
+Ensure the following are installed before running the project:

-- Java JDK **11 or newer**
+- Java JDK 11 or later
 - Maven
 - Git

 ---

-## 📦 Running the Project
+## Running the Project

 Clone the repository: